sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/PQAlgorithms/README.md

 To avoid the Shor’s attack, researchers have developed PQ public-key algorithms relying on different mathematics problems other than the IF, DL or ECDL problems.
 Based on the mathematics problems, the PQ public-key algorithms can be classified into different families introduced as follows.

-PQ Digital Signature Algorithms：In the current round of NIST call, there are six PQ digital signature algorithms, which can be divided into three following groups.
+**PQ Digital Signature Algorithms**：In the current round of NIST call, there are six PQ digital signature algorithms, which can be divided into three following groups.

 ●	Lattice-based cryptosystems.
 This kind of cryptographic schemes are based on lattices, which are sets of points in n-dimensional spaces with a periodic structure.
 Lattice-based security schemes rely on presumed hardness of basic lattice problems like the Shortest Vector Problem (SVP) (i.e., find the shortest non-zero vector within a lattice), the Closest Vector Problem (CVP) (i.e., find a lattice vector that minimizes the distance from another target lattice) and the Shortest Independent Vectors Problem (SIVP) derived from SVP and CVP.
 In the current round, FALCON and CRYSTALS-DILITHIUM are lattice-based candidate algorithms and separately based on the Short Integer Solution problem (SIS) [1] over NTRU lattices and “Fiat-Shamir with Aborts” technique [2].
 Lattice-based algorithms are promising quantum-resistant solutions with relatively efficient implementations, balanced key/signature sizes and strong security properties.